 Curious about how state laws govern and influence juvenile probation policy?
-With the support of the Annie E. Casey Foundation, the National Conference of State Legislators has created a comprehensive online scan and database of juvenile probation laws.
+With the support of the Annie E. Casey Foundation, the National Conference of State Legislatures has created a comprehensive online scan and database of juvenile probation laws.
 This resource, which includes analysis of trends across the country, can help state lawmakers, juvenile justice practitioners, community leaders and advocates understand statewide probation policies and how they might affect local practice and young people.

 The significance of juvenile probation to state lawmakers

 As the most common disposition for young people in trouble with the law, probation plays a pivotal role in juvenile justice systems.
 Every year, nearly half a million youths are given some form of probation.
 More than half of these young people are either never found delinquent in court or have been found to commit status offenses ― conduct that would not be a crime if it were committed by an adult, such as skipping school or possessing alcohol.